For donor families

 We support donor families, live donors, and transplant recipients to make the choices that are best for them about much or how little personal information they choose to share.

-The direct contact process will be open to those who receive their transplant on or after the day the new legislation comes into effect.
+The direct contact process will be open to those who receive their transplant on or after January 18, 2021.

 Donor Family Stories

 - Jaimie - A transplant recipient story (video - 4:03)